Top side hustle ideas in the Netherlands for 2026

 How to choose a side hustle

 To choose a side hustle, it’s essential to look at what you like doing, how much you want to work on the side hustle, and what your ultimate goal is.
 Are you just looking to add some extra cash and only allocate one to two hours?
-Or are you looking to build a side hustle from the ground up?
-Or you may have capital and want to start a side hustle that generates extra money with little work.
+Or are you looking to build a side hustle from home with the extra time you have before bed?
+These are important questions to understand what to look for and how to integrate it into your daily life.

 To answer these questions, you need to understand your strengths, identify the easiest opportunities, and assess the effort required.
 It’s important to set realistic expectations about your time commitment.
 To choose your next passive gig, start by exploring online forums, platforms, and payment options.
 Some ideas require specific tools or upfront investment, while others only need a reliable internet connection.